psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Her nose was crookt and turnd outwarde,
 Her chin stoode all awrye;
 And where as sholde have been her mouthe,
-Lo!there was set her eye;
+Lo! there was set her eye;

 Her haires, like serpents, clung aboute
 Her cheekes of deadlye hewe: